 Expect to pay between $2-3 for a natural juice, and expect to fall in love with them!
-I will note that cooks in Costa Rica tend to be quite heavy handed with the sugar (derived from sugar cane), so if you are diabetic it’s good to indicate that when ordering.
+I will note that cooks in Costa Rica tend to be quite heavy-handed with the raw cane sugar, so if you are diabetic it’s good to indicate that when ordering.

 Related post: Saving Money In Costa Rican Restaurants

 Looking for Costa Rica cocktails?
 Try our guide.